marco-tiloca-sics/draft-ietf-schc-8824-update/draft-ietf-schc-8824-update.md

 SCHC compresses and decompresses headers based on common contexts between Devices.
 The SCHC context includes multiple Rules.
 Each Rule can match the header fields to specific values or ranges of values.
 If a Rule matches, the matched header fields are replaced by the RuleID and the Compression Residue that contains the residual bits of the compression.
 Thus, different Rules may correspond to different protocol headers in the packet that a Device expects to send or receive.

 A Rule describes the packets' entire header with an ordered list of Field Descriptors (see {{Section 7 of RFC8724}}).
-Thereby, each description contains the Field ID (FID), Field Length (FL), and Field Position (FP), as well as a Direction Indicator (DI) (upstream, downstream, and bidirectional) and some associated Target Values (TVs).
-The DI is used for compression to give the best TV to the FID when these values differ in their transmission direction.
+In turn, each Field Descriptor contains the Field ID (FID), Field Length (FL), and Field Position (FP), as well as a Direction Indicator (DI) (upstream, downstream, or bidirectional) and some associated Target Values (TVs).
+The DI allows the compression to be based on the best TV for the Field Descriptor, when the TV to consider is different for the different transmission directions.
 Therefore, a field may be described several times in the same Rule.

-A Matching Operator (MO) is associated with each header Field Descriptor.
+Furthermore, a Matching Operator (MO) is associated with each header Field Descriptor.
 The Rule is selected if all the MOs fit the TVs for all the fields of the header.
 A Rule cannot be selected if the message contains a field that is unknown to the SCHC compressor.

 In that case, a Compression/Decompression Action (CDA) associated with each field specifies the method to compress and decompress that field.
 Compression mainly results in one of four actions: